-- My ALEKS score places me below where I think I should start.
+- My Math Placement score places me below where I think I should start.
 Can I re-take the exam?

-On the other hand, there may be other reasons why your ALEKS score is lower than you expect.
+On the other hand, there may be other reasons why your Math Placement score is lower than you expect.
 If it has been a while since you have been in a math classroom, your arithmetic and algebra skills may be a bit rusty.
-In that case, you may want to try to brush up those skills and re-take the ALEKS Placement exam.
+In that case, you may want to try to brush up those skills and re-take the Placement exam(s).

-- May I disregard my ALEKS placement level, and just plan on getting a private tutor for math?
+- May I disregard my math placement score, and just plan on getting a private tutor for math?